 As a teaching artist and board member of Chicago’s Voice of the City, Abu worked with young people to devise original performances based on personal and imagined stories, and he co-produced Switch, a monthly partner dancing event for Chicago’s LGBTQ+ communities.
 Abu has recently co-founded the Agitate Collective in London, which will use theatre to encourage young people to interrogate one-sided historical narratives taught in schools.

 Abu received an MA in applied theatre from Goldsmiths University in London.
-He has been accepted (for fall 2021) in the PhD in applied theatre programs at both Queen Mary University of London and the University of Manchester, where he aims to develop theatre-based methods for addressing loneliness in queer black communities.
+He has been accepted in the PhD in applied theatre programs at both Queen Mary University of London and the University of Manchester, where he aims to develop theatre-based methods for addressing loneliness in queer black communities.

 The Diversity Card